shahanakhundmir/MarsRover/README.md

     🟣 Formatting the data for output in specified format

-⭐ Dividing area area of concern into functions, and writing a failing unit test for it.
-And then coding the solution for that function
+⭐ Dividing Areas of Concern into functions and writing a failing unit test for each function.
+Then coding the solution for that function

 ⭐ Building these functions into the main body of the challenge